Export Formats

 JSONL

-from app_reviews import AppStoreScraper
+from app_reviews import AppStoreReviews

 from app_reviews.exporters.jsonl import export_jsonl

-result = scraper.fetch()
+result = client.fetch("123456789")

-# Get JSONL as a string
+# Get JSONL string

 jsonl_text = export_jsonl(result.reviews)

-# Write to a file
+# Write to file

 export_jsonl(result.reviews, output="reviews.jsonl")

-# Include raw API response
+# Include raw API payload

 export_jsonl(result.reviews, output="reviews.jsonl", include_raw=True)